 Note: The publication of Key Matters Discussed is not a substitute for the circulation of minutes of general meeting.

-Application : Applied Explanation on application of the practice : Pursuant to the Board Charter , minutes of the general meetings of the Company should be circulated to shareholders or published on the corporate website of the Company no later than 30 business days after the general meeting while key matters discussed during the AGM shal be published on the corporate website of the Company within thirty (30) days from the date of the AGM concluded.
-The minutes of the meeting of the 20 th AGM was uploaded to the "Annual General Meeting" section of the "Investor Relations" of the Company's website at www.ornapaper.com within 30 days from the date of AGM held.
-Explanation for departure : Large companies are re to complete the column equired to complete the columns below.
-Non-large companies are encouraged ns below.
-Measure : Timeframe
+Application : Applied

+Explanation on application of the practice Explanation for departure : Pursuant to the Board Charter , minutes of the general meetings of the Company should be circulated to shareholders or published on the corporate website of the Company no later than 30 business days after the general meeting while key matters discussed during AGM shall be published on the corporate website of the Company within thirty (30) day from the date of the AGM concluded.
+The minutes of the meeting of the 22nd AGM and EGM, both held on 26 June 2024 were uploaded to the "Annual General Meeting" section of the "Investor Relations" of the Company's website at www.ornapaper.com within 30 days from the date of AGM held.
+There was no relevant and pertinent question raised by shareholder in relation to the agendas of the general meeting during the proceedings of the AGM and EGM held.

+departure

+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

+Measure :

+Timeframe :